moustakas/desi-photometry/README.md

-* In fuji, there are 1,979,269 unique observed targets (the 2,005,503 number tabulated above includes duplicate targets observed in different surveys), but just 1,957,908 objects with LS/DR9 photometry; the "missing" 21,361 objects have no LS/DR9 source within 1 arcsec of the targeted position and therefore do not exist in any of the fuji *tractorphot* files.
+* In fuji, there are 1,979,269 unique observed targets (the 2,005,503 number tabulated above includes duplicate targets observed in different surveys), but just 1,957,908 unique objects with LS/DR9 photometry; the "missing" 21,361 objects have no LS/DR9 source within 1 arcsec of the targeted position and therefore do not exist in any of the fuji *tractorphot* files.

 * In guadalupe, the number of observed targets with missing LS/DR9 photometry is just 626.